Dr Fiona Scott

 - View this article in WRRO Promoting the Green Deal to low income communities: Initial insights from Yorkshire & The Humber

 - Teaching activities

-Fiona teaches across the BA Education, Culture and Childhood, MA Education, MA Early Childhood Education (Distance), MSc Psychology and Education and EdD taught programmes in the School of Education.
-She is currently working on producing content for a new MA course focused on digital culture and literacies, which will commence in 2020 and supervises a doctoral student in this area.
+Fiona teaches across the BA Education, Culture and Childhood, MA Education, MA Early Childhood Education (Distance) and MA Digital Literacies, Culture and Education taught programmes in the School of Education.

 Fiona has previously taught on a broad range of courses relating to Digital Literacies, Early Childhood and Research Methods, including as a Lecturer in Early Childhood at Sheffield Hallam University.